5 Things GCs Need to Know about Moisture in Concrete

-The Rapid RH® gives you the best in affordable, accurate, and easy-to-use RH testing on the job site.
+The Rapid RH® gives you the best in affordable, accurate, and easy-to-use concrete moisture testing on the job site.
 Simple to install, the award-winning design of the Rapid RH® puts patented Smart Sensors™ to work with touch-n-go technology to make readings a matter of minutes that could save you months.

 In addition, with the Rapid RH® DataMaster™, recording and reporting are easier than ever for providing job site documentation and ASTM-compliant reporting.

 As every general contractor knows, time is money, and so is lost time.
-With the Rapid RH® for concrete RH testing, you can manage the time of each building project with accurate and actionable test results.
+With the Rapid RH® for concrete RH, you can manage the time of each building project with accurate and actionable test results.

 Latest posts by Jason Spangler (see all)